Finding the Best Places to Retire Since 2006!

 Poudre River Public Library has three branches and has an interlibrary loan program, computer classes, downloadable books and much more.

 The award-winning Fort Collins Senior Center for people age 50 and better offers an impressive selection of services and activities, from a theater troupe to ski trips and lifelong learning workshops.
 It has a pool, a spa, a gym, a library, a wellness center, community gardens and more.
-Membership ($22 per month or $198 per year for people age 60 and better) is required for many of the programs.
+Membership ($25 per month for people age 60 and better) is required for many of the programs.
 CSU has an OLLI (Osher Lifelong Learning Institute) for people age 50+.